MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/overview-app-design-considerations.md

 ---
-title: Hybrid application design considerations for Azure and Azure Stack
+title: Hybrid application design considerations when building on Azure and Azure Stack
 description: Considerations when building a hybrid application for the intelligent cloud and intelligent edge.
 author: BryanLa
 ms.service: azure-stack